adjust/pg-ext-actions/README.md

 Arguments:
 * `working-directory`: directory to run script in, optional; by default runs script in current directory.

+### `update-check`

+Run update script from the version specified in control file in the main branch (e.g. `master` or `main`) to the current version.
+Arguments:
+* `main-branch`: main branch to update from, optional; when not specified the default branch is used;
+* `working-directory`: directory to run script in, optional; by default runs script in current directory.

 ## Example for Github Actions

 ```yaml